DonsetPG/DonsetPG.github.io/blog/_posts/2019-08-06-DRL-FM-review.md

 The results of these questions are available [here](arxiv lik), with the help of a fantastic team.

-# Applications of DRL to Fluid mechanics :
+# Applications of DRL to Fluid mechanics

 Several Fluid Mechanics problems have already been tackled with the help of DRL.
-They always (mostly) follow the same pattern, using DRL tools on one side (such as [Gym](https://gym.openai.com), [Tensorforce](https://github.com/tensorforce/tensorforce) or [stables-baselines](https://stable-baselines.readthedocs.io).
-), etc) and Computational Fluid Dynamics (CFD) on the other ([Fenics](https://fenicsproject.org), [Openfoam](https://www.openfoam.com), etc).
+They always (mostly) follow the same pattern, using DRL tools on one side (such as [Gym](https://gym.openai.com), [Tensorforce](https://github.com/tensorforce/tensorforce) or [stables-baselines](https://stable-baselines.readthedocs.io), etc) and Computational Fluid Dynamics (CFD) on the other ([Fenics](https://fenicsproject.org), [Openfoam](https://www.openfoam.com), etc).

-Currently, most of the seen cases always consider an object (a cylinder, a square, a fish, etc.) in a 2D/3D fluid.
+Currently, most of the reviewed cases always consider objects (a cylinder, a square, a fish, etc.) in a 2D/3D fluid.
 The DRL agent will then be able to perform several tasks :

 * Move the object
 * Change the geometry or size of the object